Mt. St. Helena as seen from the south (Knight’s Valley).

-This climb ranks #1 (by a long stretch) on the Sonoma-Napa-Lake County Top 25 list with a Fiets Index of 7.23 (well beyond its closest competition, Bald Mountain, Socrates Mine Road and Geysers Road).
-The first 6 miles are paved (3 miles on Old Lawley Toll Road and 3 miles on Hwy 29) and averages a respectable 6% which is fairly steady throughout, particularly on Hwy 29.
+By a long stretch, Mt.
+St. Helena climb ranks #1 on the Sonoma-Napa-Lake County Top 25 list, with a Fiets Index of 7.23 (well beyond its closest competitors: Bald Mountain, Socrates Mine Road, and Geysers Road).
+The first six miles are paved (three miles on Old Lawley Toll Road and three miles on Highway 29), and averages a respectable 6% which is fairly steady throughout, particularly on Highway 29.

 Old Lawley Toll Road Segment

 Photo bottom Left: Turn left onto Hwy 29 at mile 3.2

 Highway 29 Segment

 It can be a bit unnerving on this stretch.